Nigeria

 ANALYSIS:

-Nigeria’s armed forces have been deployed in two-thirds of the states in the country and are overstretched as Boko Haram, ISWA and bandit groups continue to expand their areas of operation.
-The resurgence of suicide bombings in Borno State has raised significant concerns about the security situation in the region.
+The resurgence of suicide bombings in Borno State and attacks in Yobe State have raised significant concerns about the security situation.
 Smaller factions stemming from Boko Haram complicate the accurate identification of armed groups responsible for attacks, posing ongoing challenges to respond effectively to threats against civilians.
+The deteriorating security situation in Kwara State underscores Nigeria’s deepening protection challenges.
+Its geographic location as a bridge to south-western Nigeria increases the risk that insecurity will spread further south.

-Over the past several years, Nigeria’s military has perpetrated deadly and erroneous airstrikes, which raise concerns about the military’s identification of legitimate targets and disregard for civilian casualties.
-While the authorities have issued apologies and acknowledged responsibility, minimal steps have been taken to seek justice or accountability or to ensure military operations minimize civilian harm.
+Nigeria’s armed forces have been deployed in two-thirds of the states in the country and are overstretched as Boko Haram, ISWAP and bandit groups continue to expand their areas of operation.
+Authorities are struggling to contain escalating inter-communal violence, including in Benue and Plateau states.
+As Nigeria’s military has increasingly relied on airstrikes to confront armed groups, its forces have perpetrated deadly, erroneous airstrikes, raising concerns about the military’s identification of legitimate targets and disregard for civilian casualties.
+While the authorities have issued apologies and acknowledged responsibility for some attacks, minimal steps have been taken to seek justice or accountability or to ensure military operations minimize civilian harm.

 RISK ASSESSMENT: